-Once the earmarked balances are accounted for, this leaves £0.605m of general reserves available for future use (including £0.100m prudential reserve as noted above).
+Once the earmarked balances are accounted for, this leaves £0.352m of general reserves available for future use (including £0.100m prudential reserve as noted above).

 The Board recognises the difficult financial climate facing public services and has continued to seek efficiencies where possible.
-The level of requisition made by the Board for 2021/22 remained the same as 2020/21.
-The Resource Spending Review announced by the Scottish Government in May 2022 presents a real terms reduction in local government funding for the next four years.
-This presents challenges to the Board in 2022/23 and beyond and management continue to plan for this to ensure ongoing service delivery reflecting the increasing workload to the Board.
+The level of requisition made by the Board for 2022/23 remained the same as 2021/22.